 *Beginning with the Class of 2013, the ABA reclassified public defender/appellate defender job types as Government rather than Public Interest.

-**Public Interest job types are specific to private nonprofit advocacy, religious, social service, fundraising, community resource, or cause-oriented organizations, as well as labor unions and nonprofit policy analysis and research organizations.
+Public Interest job types include private nonprofit advocacy, religious, social service, fundraising, community resource, or cause-oriented organizations, as well as labor unions and nonprofit policy analysis and research organizations.

 Law Student Services actively works with our students and graduates to find employment in the legal profession throughout the country.
 If you have questions regarding these statistics or the career counseling services available to our students and graduates through Law Student Services, we encourage you to contact us by email or by phone at (405) 208-5332.